NapXDD/napxdd-mapbox-svelte-docs/src/content/index.md

 | ----------- | ----------------------------- | -------- | ------------------------------ |
 | `mapConfig` | Omit<MapOptions, 'container'> | No       | The initial config for mapbox. |

-For more information about available features, visit the Features section.
+For more information about available component, visit the Component section.